 How have you gone on to build a separate identity for each of your Tiki bars?

 Each one uses different artists and designers to create the space.
-Additionally, they all have unique beverage programs offering individual twists on the exotic cocktail.
+Additionally, they all have unique beverage programs offering individual twists on the Tiki cocktail.

 How do you keep Tiki fresh and relevant?

-All of these locations pay respect to the cocktail traditions that defined the exotic cocktail, but all offer modern cocktails with contemporary ingredients and twists like different base spirits.
-The exotic cocktail template offers quite a bit of room for growth and experimentation.
+All of these locations pay respect to the cocktail traditions that defined the Tiki cocktail, but all offer modern cocktails with contemporary ingredients and twists like different base spirits.
+The Tiki cocktail template offers quite a bit of room for growth and experimentation.
 We also work closely with artists working in the thriving genre today to provide quality decorative elements.

 What is the drink to order from each of your bars and why?